nycmeshnet/docs/content/glossary/_index.md

 : very high bandwidth connections, usually point to point.

 [BGP](../../networking/bgp/)
 : This is the routing protocol of the Internet.
-We use it extensively to mesh our network and to connect at an IXP
+We use it to connect at an IXP

 BMX6
 : An ad-hoc mesh protocol we use.
 (BatMan eXperimental 6)